Daniela Scalia: Difesa&Attacco

-Scalia wrote, directed and hosted the TV program "Difesa&Attacco" (aired on Sportitalia the 24th April 2024).
+Scalia wrote, directed and hosted the TV program "Difesa&Attacco" (aired on Sportitalia on 24 April 2024).

 The format is dedicated to women's physical protection, with practical advice aimed to prevent violence.

 She often displays it in theaters and other venues to increase debate on the matter.

 Books

 Scalia cured and co-wrote In onda con 3 dita, a book revealing shocking and humorous details of Luca's life.

 Magazines

 Since January 2020 she is columnist of Sportdipiù.
-Since April 2020, she holds a column about sports in Movie and TV Series at Globetodays.